-Button in parent definition form Creates a field in the New parent form that does the following: Single Value (Required) Forces you to select one parent for the field.
-Single Value (Optional) Allows you to select only one parent for the field.
-Multiple Value, (Required) Forces you to select at least one parent asset for the field.
-Multiple Value (Optional) Allows you to select more than one parent asset for the field.
+- Creates a field in the New parent form Button in parent definition form that does the following: Single Value Forces you to select one parent for the field.
+(Required) Single Value Allows you to select only one parent for the (Optional) field.
+Multiple Value, Forces you to select at least one parent asset for the field.
+(Required) Multiple Value Allows you to select more than one parent (Optional) asset for the field. - 7.
+Click the appropriate arrow button, as described in this table: